Sections in this page

 Our Compliance and enforcement policy outlines the Education Standards Board (Board) approach to regulating residual services.

 Residual services are regulated through a modified use of the National Law and through service-specific regulations and standards.
-The modifications and exclusions of the National Law relating to residual early childhood services are listed in Schedule 2 of the Act.
+The modifications and exclusions of the National Law relating to residual early childhood services are listed in Schedule 2 of the State Act.

 Residual service types